VianWan/VianWan.github.io/_pages/about.md

 - *2024.06*, Volunteer at the 11th International Conference on Environmental and Engineering Geophysics, Shenzhen, China `(ICEEG2024).`
 - *2024.05*, Volunteer at the International Workshop on Gravity, Electrical & Magnetic Methods and Their Applications, Shenzhen, China`(GEM2024).`
 - *2023.08*, Volunteer at the 16th China International Geo-electromagnetism Workshop, Shenzhen, China `(CIGEW2023).`
-- *2023.06 - 2023.09,* Seminar Assistant at the Department of Earth and Space Sciences in SUSTechm Shenzhen, China.
+- *2023.06 - 2023.09,* Seminar Assistant at the Department of Earth and Space Sciences in SUSTech Shenzhen, China.

 # 🏄 Skills and Languages
 - **Programming**: Python, Matlab, Jekyll, Linux, etc.